davidtchiu/davidtchiu.github.io/teaching/cs475/proj4/index.md

   git clone https://github.com/davidtchiu/cs475-proj4
   ```

+#### Solution Executable

+I've provided you with **TWO** precompiled solution called `xinuSol` and `xinuPhilSol` in the `compile/` directory.
+If you're interested to see the proper behavior, navigate to `compile/` and run `./uploadSol.sh` to upload my precompiled kernel to the back-end VM running the 2 deadlocked worker processes.
+You can run `./uploadPhilSol.sh` to upload my solution for dining philosophers (N=3).
+Then start up the back-end VM and run `minicom`.

 #### Part 1: Deadlock Detection (Off-Xinu)

 Usually, we plow right into Xinu development, but this project's a bit more involved.
 I'd prefer a better environment for debugging, so it is therefore strongly recommended that you build the deadlock detection algorithm off of the Xinu code base.
 Don't worry, we'll integrate it into Xinu later.